DUI & DWI Attorney in Morristown

 If you have been arrested for a DUI in New Jersey, get the help of an experienced Morristown DWI lawyer by calling The Law Offices of Joseph S. Scura and scheduling a consultation.

 Call our Morristown DWI lawyer at (973) 832-0841 now and get started on learning more about your case and what strategies to pursue.

-Penalties for DWI / DUI in New Jersey
+What are the Penalties for DWI / DUI in New Jersey?

 DWI Defense in New Jersey has developed into a complex, highly technical field that combines aspects of criminal defense with aspects of science and procedures unique to the area of DWI/DUI.
 You can visit the Motor Vehicles Website for a summary of the associated penalties.
 People often misunderstand that you do not need to be impaired or "intoxicated" to be convicted of DWI—it is a violation of the law to operate a vehicle with a blood-alcohol content of .08 or above, regardless of the level of impairment.